GulerIsk/Django-Github-App/README.md

 python manage.py migrate
 ```

-After all these steps , you can start testing.
+After all these steps , you can start testing...